gskril/twitter-replies-eth/README.md

 4. Start with `npm start`

 ## Things to note
-The Twitter API has a rate limit of 180 requests per 15-minute window and shows 10 replies per page, so after pagination that comes to 1800 replies scraped until the script will sleep for 15 minutes.
+- The Twitter API has a rate limit of 180 requests per 15-minute window and shows 10 replies per page, so after pagination that comes to 1800 replies scraped until the script will sleep for 15 minutes.

-If the specified tweet has less than 1800 replies, this should take less than a minute.
+- If the specified tweet has less than 1800 replies, this should take less than a minute.
+- The Twitter API will only return replies from the last 7 days.